practicalli/spacemacs/spacemacs-basics/vim-quick-reference.md

 | `l`        | move cursor right one character |
 | `h`        | move cursor left one character |

-In menus such as helm you can move around uisng `Ctrl` and these keybindings.
+In menus such as helm you can move around using `Ctrl` and these keybindings.
 So `C-j` will move the cursor down one item in a menu.

 ### Jumping the cursor